 Create your Course

 Structure your course.
 Based on your course goals, plan out each section and lecture of your course, what you’ll cover, and how you’ll cover it.
 Generally, each section should map to one specific skill you’re teaching.
 While mapping your outline, think about the format you’ll use for each lecture.
+You can download the course outline template here.

 Create an introductory lecture.
 Ensure the introductory lecture articulates the reasoning behind how you’ve designed the curriculum, summarizes practice activities you’ll be covering, addresses who should take the course and what they’ll get out of it.